Using tunable coherence for reaching micrometer coherence lengths and suppressing stray light in a power-recycled Michelson interferometer: Results

 As a next step towards more complex interferometer configurations, a so-called power-recycling mirror (PRM) was added into the input path before the main beam splitter of the interferometer.
 By operating the interferometer at darkfringe, meaning all light leaves the output towards the laser, it effectively forms a mirror.
 Together with the PRM, this results in a cavity used to increase the circulating power inside the interferometer.
 For this experiment, the reflectivity of the beam splitter for stray light emulation was reduced to about $R_{\text{sc}}\!\approx\!\SI{3.25}{\percent}$ to reduce losses inside the cavity.
 To compensate for the remaining losses, the reflectivity of the PRM was chosen to be \SI{90}{\percent}.
 From previous results~\cite{voigt2023,voigt2025}, it was expected that the precision for the length matching inside this cavity would be even stricter due to multiple roundtrips enhancing any mismatch~\cite{voigt2025}.

 With tunable coherence, two macroscopic lengths now had to be additionally controlled precisely to ensure normal operation of the interferometer: the relative length difference between the two arms and the roundtrip length of the cavity, or equivalently the PRN sequence repetition length.
 For the former, the PZT delay line was used.
 For the latter, the PRN frequency was tuned to adjust the repetition length as the cavity had a fixed length.
-The laser frequency was actuated to match the microscopic phase tuning of the cavity using the Pound-Drever-Hall (PDH) technique~\cite{PDH1983}.
+The laser frequency was controlled to match the microscopic phase tuning of the cavity with the Pound-Drever-Hall (PDH) technique.
 The setup experienced instabilities and inconsistencies due to an unstable laboratory environment.
-Therefore data was recorded in quick succession to minimize negative influences on the measurement.
+Data was therefore recorded in quick succession to minimize negative influences on the measurement.

 Fig.~\ref{fig:PRMIresults} shows recorded spectra of two different measurements, each with and without PRN modulation.
 In the one shown in gray and black, the scattered light was blocked.
 A small reduction in the dither signal injected directly into the interferometer can be observed.
 The most likely cause for this is a small macroscopic mismatch of the two arms, enhanced by the cavity.
 However, a length mismatch between this cavity and the PRN sequence could also have caused it.
 The second measurement shown in blue and orange demonstrated about \SI{8.28}{\decibel} suppression of the injected stray light signal.
 However, also the dither signal is again suppressed slightly.
 Thus, a more reliable measure is the increase in signal-to-noise ratio (SNR) between the two injected signals.
-This was about \SI{5}{\decibel} for this measurement.
+This SNR was calculated by comparing the peaks of the signal injected into the interferometer and the (intentional) scattered light noise.
+The ratio between these improved by \SI{5}{\decibel} between measurements with and without PRN modulation.